LASIK vs SMILE Laser Eye Surgery

 LASIK on the other hand, requires the use of 2 different lasers.
 A combination of the VisuMax Femtosecond and the Wavelight Allegretto.
 The first step is to create the flap in the cornea, the second step is to lift the flap and to reshape the corneal tissue below the flap.
 Removing this microscopic amount of tissue allows the light entering your eye to hit the correct point at the back of your eye (see diagram to the right).

 SMILE operates under the same law, removing corneal tissue to reshape the eye.
 This in turn corrects your vision.
 It is just done slightly differently, creating a lenticule within the corneal layers.
 The lenticule is then removed via a tiny laser incision on the surface of the eye.

 You are NOT suitable for SMILE if you are LONG SIGHTED!

-At Laser Sight in Perth, Dr Graham Furness will perform a full eye health check and visual assessment before making a recommendation for surgery.
+At Insight Eye Clinic, Dr Graham Furness will perform a full eye health check and visual assessment before making a recommendation for surgery.
 He will advise what you are suitable for and what your outcome will be; not only short term, but long term.

 SMILE uses less energy meaning less post-operative dryness.

 Dry eyes are a common side effect which can last anywhere from 1 week to 6 months following your surgery.
 This method means that your doctor can reduce the amount of time you are using lubricating eye drops.
 It also means that the thousands of patients that suffer with dry eyes caused by contact lenses, environment, medication etc, can now have surgery with less risk of long term dryness.